 This year Marinella Senatore has created for the occasion 5 original subjects (Introduction, Anteporta, Inferno, Purgatorio and Paradiso) printed by hand through the photolithography technique.

-All of the works will be part of the exhibition “Dante nell’arte contemporanea” curated by Italo Tomassoni, that will be inaugurated in Foligno on April 12, at the Piermarini theater and will be open throughout the summer.
+All of the works will be part of the exhibition “Dante nell’arte contemporanea” curated by Italo Tomassoni, that will be inaugurated in Foligno on April 12, at the Piermarini theater and will be open until 30 September 2021.

 For information on Dante’s Days and the complete events program, click on this LINK